 Once you are on a desert island after a boat or plane crash, the debris left on the beach can be of great help if you want to survive on the desert island for as long as possible.
 A regular item in everyday life can turn into a great source or a mighty tool for a survivor: anything will find application, from a knife to a metal case or a piece of cloth.

+Your having some basic survival skills can pay off greatly in a survival situation.
+Let alone some items of survival gear that might maximize your chances should you have them with you.
 Try to find as many items near the beach and nearby as possible: there must be something you can utilize.
 Your mind’s capacity to adapt to the situation and find solutions based on any source you have around is a must for successful survival on a desert island.